 There are many reasons that people may engage in polygamy.
 These reasons may be religious or societal purposes, including stability, security, companionship, economic resources, reproduction, or love.
-Historically, polygamy was practiced to protect widows and orphans during war times.
-During this period, marriage was necessary as protection and stability for women.
 Therefore, the war caused an influx in unmarried women due to war casualties.
-Those women who lost their husbands during the war were allowed to marry men with existing wives for justice and protection.

 Some religions, such as Islam, state that a man is entitled to have more than one wife and that having multiple wives is a way to get into heaven.
 Some believe that their god wanted them to become more numerous, increase their family dynamics, and become better prophets of god’s word.
 Today, many people still practice polygamy around the world for societal or religious reasons.